THE BIGGEST MISTAKE FOUNDERS MAKE WHEN HIRING FOR OPERATIONS

 DIY.
 I hand it off, say au revoir, and you run with it.
 The Blueprint gives you everything you need to move forward independently, or hand off to a VA or internal team member.

 Coaching.
 We meet weekly.
 I tell you what to do and how, assign priorities, and hold you accountable to making progress.
 You — or someone on your team — execute.
-This works well for founders who have the capacity to implement but need the strategic direction and accountability to stay on course.
+This works well for founders who have the capacity to implement and are executors by nature but need the strategic direction and accountability to stay on course.

 Fractional Business Director/ Fractional COO.
 I work inside your business each week, executing on the strategy alongside you.
 This is for founders who need someone to not just direct the work, but do it.